 You should then spell out a few of the possible alternatives to your solution and then proceed to explain why these were not chosen.

 Finally you must provide the one particular and plausible solution and support it with relevant reasoning and solid well-researched evidence.
 Include any external research, lectures and other supporting material.
 You can also add the personal experience and anecdotes.

 They must help break down the specific strategies that accomplish the given solution.
 Add any workarounds and recommendations that you feel are necessary.
-You must also explain the steps to be taken and the people who must take each step for proper execution.
+Check a well-written case study analysis example to be more specific and clear in writing.
+You must also explain the steps to be taken and the people who must take each action for proper execution.

 Once you are done with the draft of the case study analysis, you should then read through it multiple times to check for errors and any possible inconsistencies in structure or reasoning.
 Make it as concise, clear and self-explanatory as possible.
 Once the necessary revisions and modifications are done, you should proofread, edit and prepare the final draft of your analysis.

 Once this is done, you are ready to present your analysis.